 So despite all the prep and encouragement I found myself going into Round 6 having won 3, lost 2 and a lot riding on this last round.
 If we won we’d go to elimination debates, if not we’d be crushed.
 Well, we got crushed.
-And, in the moment of frustration (we’d forgot a single word in the debate plan causing our loss) and anger I slipped into the smart alack Kelly and made a comment which caused my competitor to stumble.
+And, in the moment of frustration (we’d forgotten a single word in the debate plan causing our loss) and anger I slipped into the smart alack Kelly and made a comment which caused my competitor to stumble.
 And cry.

-What’s worse is that despite losing and not advancing to elimination rounds, I was proud that I ‘won’ by making this very nice girl cry because we’d caught her strategy was in a double-bind.
+What’s worse is that despite losing and not advancing to elimination rounds, I was proud that I ‘won’ by making this very nice girl cry because we’d caught her strategy in a double-bind.

-It was an amazing opportunity to recognize that it did not matter if I won the round if I lost myself, my reputation and goodwill in the process.
+It was an amazing opportunity to recognize that it did not matter if I won the round if I lost myself, my reputation, and goodwill in the process.

 Thankfully the story has a happy ending as I repaired the relationship, continued debating against and alongside this woman for 2 more years and are still in touch today.
 It wasn’t about adopting a fake persona and “tricking” anyone – it was truly a shift into a new way of accepting that whether I had great success (like winning a national tournament) or great loss (going 1-7 ouch) that the people stayed much longer than the record.

-I share this embarrassing story because I know that the competitive, gotta win at any cost attitude is one that will cost entrepreneurs in the long run.
+I share this embarrassing story because I know that the competitive, gotta-win-at-any-cost attitude is one that will cost entrepreneurs in the long run.

-- We view competitors as enemies, instead of needed service providers who cater to the niche markets we do not
+We view competitors as enemies, instead of needed service providers who cater to the niche markets we do not.

-- We view clients as commodities to be won or lost instead of relationships to cultivate as we work together
+We view clients as commodities to be won or lost instead of relationships to cultivate as we work together.

-- We may see canceling or complaining clients as problems to solve instead of understanding how we can grow and evolve our businesses
+We may see canceling or complaining clients as problems to solve instead of understanding how we can grow and evolve our businesses.

-- We can judge colleagues in other industries as competitors for scarce dollars instead of partners providing essential services that create more wealth and opportunities
+We can judge colleagues in other industries as competitors for scarce dollars instead of partners providing essential services that create more wealth and opportunities.